 Still, it is indeed the case that SBF bought out Binance’s 15% in the company in July 2021, a fact subsequently confirmed by Binance CEO Changpeng “CZ” Zhao.

-FTX details remain sketchy
+SBF and the FTX details remain sketchy

 The Journal notes that in October 2021, the funding round valued FTX at US$25 billion and included the likes of BlackRock, Tiger Global, Singapore’s sovereign wealth fund Temasek and Sequoia Capital.